cloudflare/cloudflare-docs/content/cloudflare-one/policies/browser-isolation/agentless/clientless-browser-isolation.md

 | ---------| ---------| ----------------| -------------- |
 | Domain   | is       | `mysite.com`   | Do Not Inspect  |

-When accessing a Do Not Inspect site in the remote browser, you will see a **Your connection is not private** warning which you can proceed through in order to connect.
+When accessing a Do Not Inspect site in the remote browser, you will see a **Your connection is not private** warning which you can proceed through to connect.

 ### Connect private networks